SQL IN Tutorial With Examples

 SQL IN Practice Exercise

-Try practicing on this real-world pharmacy analytics dataset.
+Try practicing IN on this real-world pharmacy analytics dataset.
 Write a SQL query to find all medicines which:

 • were manufactured by either Roche, Bayer, or AstraZeneca